Professional Orientation (Arts) (10333.3)

 Required IT skills

-Students are expected to learn to use a website platform of their choice for their e-portfolio, and will be expected to participate in some online activities using platforms such as Virtual Room (Blackboard Collaborate) or Zoom.
+Students will be expected to participate in some online activities using platforms such as Virtual Room (Blackboard Collaborate) or Zoom.

 Work placement, internships or practicums